-During the legislative session families, self advocates, and allies to the disability community will be able to testify, attend hearings, sign in to support or oppose bills and lobby their legislators all from the comfort of their own homes.
-Click here to watch the recorded Legislative Notebook meeting and to review/print the pages of the notebook.This notebook outlines priorities sent to legislators on behalf of people who experience a disability, IDD, or special healthcare need. .
+During the legislative session families, self advocates, and allies visit the capitol to meet with their legislators to advocate for their needs.
+Now anyone can testify, attend hearings, sign in to support or oppose bills and lobby their legislators from the comfort of their own homes.
+Visit TVW to watch the legislative session live.

 One-page information sheets on the issues of importance

 Budget charts and other data charts

 Budget requests from Developmental Disabilities Administration (DDA)

 Summaries of Reports to the Legislature

 List of all Legislators and their contact info

 Priorities Lists from various Community Organizations

 Attend Advocacy Days Every Wednesday during the legislative session the disability community have their lobby days.
 These hybrid events focus on important topics that change weekly.
 The virtual morning session is spent hearing stories and gaining information to share with legislators.
 The afternoon is left open so people can visit with their legislators to advocate for change.
 Those who plan to attend must sign up weekly to receive an event invite.
 Visit the Advocacy Days Website to sign up, view previous day sessions, watch stories and discover helpful resources.
 Meet With Your Legislators Legislators spend the session passing laws that will effect their voters.
 The people who advocate the hardest have a better chance of having the bills they support passed.
 It's important they hear from people in the disability community so they understand what support is needed.
 Anyone can meet with their legislators by calling their office or emailing their legislative aide to make an appointment.

 Testify at a Hearing Anyone can sign up to testify at a hearing.
 You can testify in person or virtually.